open-ce/open-ce-builder/doc/README.open_ce_build.md

     open-ce build env pytorch-env.yaml
 ```

+Other environment files for other packages can also be found in the `envs`
+directory; simply specify the file for whichever package environment you want.

+> Note: that the `open-ce build env` command executes the `open-ce build feedstock` command
+> as needed, behind the scenes.
+This script builds each individual feedstock
+> component dependency using the build recipe within its own repository.
+> You do not need to execute `open-ce build feedstock` directly yourself, although
+> you may do so if you wish to perform an individual build of your own
+> for any given Open-CE feedstock repository.

+#### Tips for bazel builds ####

 Note that `bazel` is used to build `TensorFlow`.
 By default, `bazel` caches the files/source code it downloads during the build to ~/.cache/bazel.
 In case the home directory is low in memory, the packages using bazel as a build tool might fail.
 One can change the cache directory location used by bazel in two ways as follows -